 12. Britney Spears

 Spears continued to win our hearts in the 2010s.
-Releasing three studio albums, Spears reminded us why we fell in love with her back in the 90s and 2000s.
+Releasing three studio albums, Spears reminded us why we fell in love with her back at the start of her career.

 13. Katy Perry

 In the 2010s, Katy Perry found a creative way to produce goofy, purposeful pop music for the world.

 Perry first caught our attention in the late 2000s when she reported that she’d kissed a girl.
 In the 2010s, she built on this fun musical reputation by taking us to California (“California Gurls”), a firework show (“Firework”), and the roaring jungle (“Roar”).